ChatKitty/chatkitty-api-docs/source/javascript/index.html.md

 `ChatKitty.getInstance(string)` method as a parameter.

 ## Starting a user session
-To make calls to ChatKitty through the Chat SDK, a user session must be started.
+To make calls to ChatKitty through the Chat SDK, a user session must be **started**.
+A user session creates an open connection to ChatKitty belonging a user throughout the duration of their usage of your application, until the user session is **ended**.
+A user session is **active** from when it was started until it's ended by the user, or the session connection is lost.

 You can start a user session using the unique **username** of a user and optional authentication parameters to secure the user session.